n0sn3b/communauto-car-notify/docs/communauto-api-research.md

 ## Authentication requirements
 - The `Rental v2` specification declares an OAuth2 `authorizationCode` flow named `BearerDefinition` with authorize URL `https://foidentityprovider.reservauto.net/connect/authorize`, token URL `https://foidentityprovider.reservauto.net/connect/token`, and scope `reservautofrontofficerestapi`.
 Accessing protected endpoints (including the rental operations) therefore requires logging in through this flow.
+- The hosted IdentityServer instance performs a two-step HTML form login: the first page posts the branch selection and username to `/Login`, and the second page captures the password at `/Login/Password`.
+Both forms carry a `ReturnUrl` that leads back to the `signin-callback` endpoint for the branch once credentials are accepted.

 ```json
 "securitySchemes": {